Thomas Mathias Lenihan: Bishop of Cheyenne

-On December 18, 1896, Lenihan was named the second bishop of the Diocese of Cheyenne by Pope Leo XIII.
-At first there was some confusion in the press, who mistakenly believed that Reverend Bartholomew C. Lenihan, his cousin and the vicar general of the Archdiocese of Dubuque, had been appointed.
+On December 18, 1896, Lenihan was named the second bishop of Cheyenne by Pope Leo XIII.
+At first there was some confusion in the press, who mistakenly believed that Reverend Bartholomew C. Lenihan, his cousin and the vicar general of Dubuque, had been appointed.
 Thomas Lenihan received his episcopal consecration on February 24, 1897, from Archbishop Hennessy, with Bishops Henry Cosgrove and Thomas Bonacum serving as co-consecrators, at St. Raphael's Cathedral.